401 Model Performance Metrics

 The Sharpe ratio is the industry standard method for measuring risk-adjusted returns.
 It looks at the excess return earned in relation to the standard deviation (or volatility) of those returns.
 With Sharpe ratios, a higher number reflects greater risk-adjusted returns (a good thing).

-Here we can see that the 401 Model is able to deliver substantially higher risk-adjusted returns than a portfolio of stocks.
-It’s Sharpe ratio is comparable to that of a blended portfolio, but don’t forget that the 401 Model has earned a significantly higher compound annual return (7.46% vs. 4.69%).
-A portfolio consisting of only bonds does provide the highest Sharpe ratio, but again, the trade-off here is lower overall returns (7.46% for the 401 Model vs. 4.60% for AGG).
+Here we can see that the 401 Model is able to deliver substantially higher risk-adjusted returns than both stocks, as well as a blended portfolio.
+It’s Sharpe ratio is comparable to that of a bond portfolio, but don’t forget that the 401 Model has earned a significantly higher compound annual return (10.7% for the 401 Model vs. 4.6% for AGG).

 When it comes to deciding how to invest, Shape ratios are an extremely important consideration because they demonstrate the true effectiveness of an investment strategy.
 Just make sure to view the Sharpe ratio in the context of the actual returns provided.